RandomRhythm/Rhythm-CB-Scripts/Cb_Event_Sampler/README.md

-### Cb Pull Events - Pulls event data from the CB Response API and dumps to CSV.
+### Cb Event Sampler - Pulls event data from the CB Response API and dumps to CSV.

 The script will try to pull sample event data from the following categories:
 * Network